When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we introduce a new paradigm for collision resilient UAV design inspired by the flexible exoskeleton of arthropods, fusing the protective cage and the main frame in one semi-rigid structure with flexible joints that can withstand high-velocity impacts.
-Our UAV~(Figure~\ref{fig:cognifly}), weighs under \SI{250}{\gram} and blends rigid and soft materials giving the final structure the ability to absorb and dissipate impact energy, while still being sufficiently stiff for agile flight.
-Thanks to its exoskeleton, it is possible to save precious payload capability when compared to a traditional protective cage design.
+In this paper, we introduce a new collision resilient quadcopter design inspired by the flexible exoskeleton of arthropods, fusing the protective cage and the main frame in one semi-rigid structure with soft joints that can withstand high-velocity impacts.
+Our UAV~(CogniFly, Fig.~\ref{fig:cognifly}) weighs under \SI{250}{\gram} and blends rigid and soft materials, giving the final structure the ability to absorb and dissipate impact energy, while still being sufficiently stiff to fulfill its mission.
+Thanks to its exoskeleton, it is possible to save precious weight when compared to a traditional protective cage design.

 CogniFly survived multiple collisions at speeds up to \SI{7}{\meter\per\second} while carrying enough computing power to run deep neural network models.
-Throughout a series of simple crash landing experiments (Figure~\ref{fig:experiment}), we show CogniFly withstands up to a five fold increase in the maximum collision energy when compared to a rigid system (3D printed on ABS) of similar weight.
-Moreover, we employ the experimental data to create a lumped mass-spring-damper model that allows us to extrapolate the results to untested cases while the calculated damping and stiffness can be used in to better understand the role of different materials or configurations.
+Throughout a series of simple crash-landing experiments (Fig.~\ref{fig:experiment}), we show CogniFly withstands up to a five fold increase in the maximum collision energy when compared to a rigid system (3D printed on ABS) of similar weight.
+Moreover, we employ the experimental data to create a lumped mass-spring-damper model that allows us to extrapolate the results to untested cases while the calculated damping and stiffness can be used to better understand the role of different materials or configurations.
+We also make available software to allow easy of use and customization.

-Our lumped mass-spring-damper model allows us to visualize the tradeoffs and where the energy is stored or dissipated as we extrapolate to impacts beyond our experimental data.
-These insights will be an useful tool to decide the next iterations of CogniFly's design~(Figure\ref{fig:model_energy_bars}).

 We designed CogniFly from the ground up for easy manufacturing and it can be built using a very small consumer-grade 3D printer, in addition to inexpensive off-the-shelf parts.
-Also, considering that batteries correspond to 33\% of UAVs total mass on average~\cite{mulgaonkar2014power}, our system was specifically designed to enable its battery to easily slide in and out for automatic swapping, which could theoretically allow continuous missions (Figure~\ref{fig:battery_sliding}).
+The design of the drone itself was restricted by maximum weight (below \SI{250}{\gram}) and size (fits in a backpack, Fig.~\ref{fig:cognifly}-B).
+Also, considering that batteries correspond to 33\% of UAV's total mass on average~\cite{mulgaonkar2014power}, its battery holder and lid were designed to enable easy manipulation of batteries, which we plan as being a stepping stone towards designing small-sized portable battery swap stations for extended energy autonomy.